This year has already seen the launch of many startups, and most of them will be looking for funding.

 Raising capital for your fledgling business is a matter of urgency, as you most likely want to free up your time to focus on growth.

 There are many ways to fund your business.
 Some are familiar, like loans from high street banks.
-Others are less familiar, like whole turnover invoice discounting.
+Others are less familiar, like invoice financing.

 We offer over thirty types of alternative finance, each with its merits for certain business scenarios.